-Carry out a formal, suitable and sufficient risk assessment on the workstations used by operators or users.
+Carry out risk assessments on the workstations used by operators or users.

 Ensure that risk assessments are assessed and reviewed by trained risk assessors, using the DSE and Workstation Assessment form and guidance (Appendices 1-3 & 5).

 Ensure that risk assessments are reviewed annually by the DSE user and by trained risk assessors and carried out using the assessment process (Appendices 1-3 & 5).